PJMantoss/mern_app/README.md

-The Places App build with MERN
+# The Places App built with MERN (MongoDB, Express, React and Node)